Code of Practice for Cloud Service Providers

 The Code covers a broad range of areas and disciplines but focuses on TRANSPARENCY, CAPABILITY & ACCOUNTABILITY

 For Consumers of Cloud Services

 For Cloud Service providers

-The Certified Mark identifies an organisation that has Self Certified to the Cloud Service Provider Code of Practice and the public declarations are accessible on the suppliers website and the CIF website Register of Certified Organisation.
+The Certified Mark identifies an organisation that has Self Certified to the Cloud Service Provider Code of Practice and the public declarations are accessible on the Cloud Industry Forum’s Register of Certified Organisation.